Medieval Castles in Ireland

 As the Middle Ages were drawing to a close, it was becoming evident that the days of the castle as the mainstay of defensive warfare and the centre of society were fast coming to an end.
 Don’t get me wrong, castles continued to be built for centuries to come.
 In fact, some were built even in the 19th century, maybe even in the 20th.
 But the newer castles were different.
 There was less emphasis on defense and more on comfort and elegance.
 Newer castles, unlike their medieval predecessors, were more like palaces with splendid landscaped gardens and glorious views.
 Defense, in many cases, was just about the last thing on their mind.

-How About Northern Ireland?
+How About the Medieval Castles in Northern Ireland?

 A country with as rich a history as Northern Ireland not surprisingly has many medieval castles.
 Depending on what you include (early modern ones) there are as many as fifty or more.